mit-han-lab/gan-compression/README.md

   bash scripts/cycle_gan/horse2zebra/latency_compressed.sh
   ```

-* There may be a little differences between the results of above models and those of the paper.
+* There may be a little differences between the results of above models and those of the paper since we retrained the models.
 We also release the compressed models of the paper.
 If there are such inconsistencies, you could try the following commands to test our paper models:

   ```bash
   python scripts/download_model.py --model cyclegan --task horse2zebra --stage legacy